tusharcwg/Project-Mohini-v1/README.md

 The output is designed to be pasted directly back into an LLM for re-analysis without the LLM needing to re-do any arithmetic — the Markdown carries human context while the embedded JSON block carries the full structured payload.

 ---
+The CSV files are available on Stockedge.com >> FnO Section.
+---
 ## 1. Project Layout

 ```